-Classes begin at the designated start-time and end 10 minutes before the designated end-time to accommodate students travelling across campus for classes.
+Classes begin at the designated start-time and end 10 minutes before the hour/half-hour to accommodate students travelling across campus for classes.
 Teachers and other persons using classrooms should follow this schedule so that classes coming into the room can do so on time.
-It is expected for persons using the blackboards to clean them before leaving the room for another class.
+Persons using the blackboards are expected to clean them for the next class before leaving the room.